AnotherPillow/enablechatcheatsnx/README.md

 ## Using

-1. Download lastest release from [here](https://github.com/anotherpillow/Iridium/releases)
+1. Download lastest release from [here](https://github.com/anotherpillow/enablechatcheatsnx/releases)
-2. Put it into `sdmc:/switch` and open it.
+2. Put it into `sdmc:/switch` and open it through hbmenu.

 ## Images